Giacomo Faticanti: International career

 Faticanti has represented Italy at various youth international levels.

-Having first played for the under-15 national team, he featured regularly with the under-16 team, a side that he soon went on to captain.
-Then, he played for the under-18, under-19 and under-20 national teams.
+Having first played for the under-15 national team, he featured regularly with the under-16 team, before going on to play for the under-18, under-19 and under-20 national teams.
+He also served as a captain for several of these sides.

 In June 2022, he was included in the squad that took part in the 2022 UEFA European Under-19 Championship in Slovakia, where the Azzurrini reached the semi-finals before losing to eventual winners England.

 In December of the same year, he was involved in a training camp led by the Italian senior national team's manager, Roberto Mancini, as part of a stage aimed to the most promising national talents.

+In May 2023, he was included by head coach Carmine Nunziata in the Italian squad that took part in the FIFA U-20 World Cup in Argentina, where the Azzurrini finished runners-up after losing to Uruguay in the final match.

+In June of the same year, he was included in the Italian squad for the UEFA European Under-19 Championship in Malta, where the Azzurrini eventually won their second continental title.

 Style of play

 Faticanti is mainly a defensive midfielder, who has been regarded for his reading of the game, his aerial skills and his tackling.
 He can also act as a deep-lying playmaker, thanks to his ability to dictate the tempo and his wide range of passing.
-Moreover, he has shown a considerable amount of stamina, work rate and leadership skills, which led him to become the captain of his side in various occasions.
+Moreover, his stamina, work rate and leadership skills led him to wear the captain armband of his side in various occasions.

 Although he named Sergio Busquets between his sources of inspiration, the Italian player has also been compared to Daniele De Rossi, who played in his same role and similarly started his career at AS Roma.

 In 2021, he was included in The Guardian's yearly list of the 60 best talents born in 2004 in world football.